 Tip 10 - At ForexEarlyWarning we write out our currency trading plans and provide trade entry management plan guidance as well.
 Trading plans have been employed successfully in stock and commodities trading and they work well for the spot forex.
 In order to prepare a forex trading plan we conduct multiple time frame analysis across 28 currency pairs by individual currency group.
 We determine pockets of strength and weakness using a parallel and inverse analysis of individual currency groupings.
 This is completely absent from almost all trading plan and trade alert services currently available to forex traders.
 Then we evaluate support and resistance for the pairs we are planning for to determine specific price alarm placement points as well as potential for pips.
 To assist with understanding this process check this article about multiple time frame analysis.

 Tip 11 - New traders to the spot forex can learn to trade with the less volatile currency pairs (see Tip 3) and then move to the more volatile pairs later.
 Get your feet wet first.
 Experienced stock and option traders generally know how to handle the volatility better but there is still a learning period.
 You can start off by only paper trading these volatile pairs, then graduate to microlot trading, then add them to your real money trading when your comfort level goes up.
 Each individual must decide when the time is right.
 If you continue to paper trade the most volatile pairs you will get the picture.
+Another one of our most valuable forex tips.

 Tip 12 - When you buy or sell a currency pair you are paid or charged interest daily based on current worldwide interest rates across each region.
 The daily rollover interest, or swap, is paid into your accounts or removed daily based on the spot forex positions you are holding.
 When you paper trade see how the interest accumulates or is debited daily from your account.
 On certain pairs extra interest income can be accumulated over time, this is called a carry trade.